The Cantor Riemannium: Introduction.

 \section{Introduction.}

-The main construction in this article is inspired from an old forgotten article of Giulio Vivanti (1888, \cite{Vi1}) about the cardinal of the values taken by a multivalued\footnote{Also named polydromic in the old literature.} analytic function at a given point, this is, all the values taken by all branches at this point.
+The main construction in this article is originally inspired by an old forgotten article of Giulio Vivanti (1888, \cite{Vi1}) about the cardinality of the values taken by a multivalued\footnote{Also named polydromic in the old literature.} analytic function at a given point, this is, all the values taken by all branches at this point.

-In this distant past, the notion of analytic continuation was not properly defined and subsequently Vivanti's article was dismissed and misunderstood.
+In this distant past, the notion of analytic continuation was not properly defined and Vivanti's article was dismissed and misunderstood.
+Also because Vivanti's pointed out that Poincar\'e didn't understand properly the ramification locus of a general function.
 If one adopts Weierstrass notion of analytic continuation, then the Cantor-Vivanti-Poincar\'e-Volterra Theorem\footnote{Nowadays improperly named Poincar\'e-Volterra Theorem.} states that the cardinal of branches at a point is always countable.
 The first published proof published by Vivanti (1888, \cite{Vi2}) was dismissed as erroneous.
 It suffers from the very same problems than Poincar\'e's earlier articles on general Riemann surfaces (for example \cite{Poi1}).
 Vivanti's first article \cite{Vi1} was motivated by these difficulties contained in Poincar\'e's article.

+To understand the reason for the difficulties, we need to be aware of the historical context of the original notion of Riemann surface during the XIX-th century.
+The birth of Riemann surfaces can be traced to the celebrated work of B. Riemann (1851, \cite{Rie1}, 1857, \cite{Rie2}) where he conceives them as the minimal space where the analytic continuation of a given holomorphic germ is well defined and single-valued.
+Before, people were talking about multiform functions, as one can read in Euler's works about the complex logarithmic function.
+Riemann's revolutionary and non-intuitive idea was to pass from this ``multiformity'' of functions to a geometric multiformity of the domain of definition where the functions become single-valued.
+This breakthrough conception marked a point of transition to modern mathematics.